NikolaiRadke/JQ6500-rescue-tool/README.md

 ### Which kind of JQ6500-16p module do I have?

 There are two common variants: 16MBit und 32MBit.
 But there are also 8MBit, 64MBit, and even never-seen-by-myself 128MBit modules.
 To be sure, take a look at the larger IC on the backside, maybe with a magnifying glass.
-16 MBit modules are labeled with *25X16* like 25Q16 or 25L1606E, 32 MBit modules are labeled with *25X32* like *25Q32CS16*, so the numbers after the first 3 characters describe the size: A label beginning with *25X128...* should have 128MBit flash.
+16MBit modules are labeled with *25X16* like 25Q16 or 25L1606E, 32MBit modules are labeled with *25X32* like *25Q32CS16*, so the numbers after the first 3 characters describe the size: A label beginning with *25X128...* should have 128MBit flash.
 BTW: *25* means *Serial Flash*.

 JQ6500-rescue-tool is a simple package of
 * [Minimal Linux Live](http://minimal.linux-bg.org/#home) *(28-Jan-2018)* from Ivan Davidov,